It's measured but not touched!

 Thermographic imaging equipment uses special sensors that capture the infrared electromagnetic radiation emitted by any body that is at a temperature greater than 0 Kelvin.

-With a longer wavelength than visible light, the thermographic spectrum used in artificial vision is conventionally located in the far infrared, although, depending on the materials to be processed, shorter wavelength sensors are used.
+With a longer wavelength than visible light, the thermographic spectrum used in machine vision is conventionally located in the far infrared, although, depending on the materials to be processed, shorter wavelength sensors are used.

-There are numerous applications that require a temperature measurement control to verify the perfection of the product or to enhance the contrast obtained with visible light and conventional silicon sensors for the subsequent measurement and inspection of defects using artificial vision tools.
+There are numerous applications that require a temperature measurement control to verify the perfection of the product or to enhance the contrast obtained with visible light and conventional silicon sensors for the subsequent measurement and inspection of defects using machine vision tools.